 2. Focusing on Features, Not User Stories

-A common criticism of technology training is that sessions can be boring.
+A common criticism of cloud based training is that sessions can be boring.
 This is because trainees often just get to watch instructors click and type on-screen to showcase software features.
 While knowing the key features of a solution is necessary, it is more effective to embed these discussions in the context of user stories.

 Keep in mind that your trainees have real-world roles that correspond to the user roles of your system.
 It’s more reasonable to walk them through workflows.
 This becomes all the more critical when your software comes as a change in the way they will be doing their work.
 Showing them how it would be easier for them to achieve results is a more engaging approach than just simply showing them a plain how-to.